cbruen1/SwaggerFilter/README.md

 # SwaggerFilter

-A demo app showing how to filter an API endpoints by consumer
+A demo app showing how to filter .NET Core API endpoints by consumer using Swagger and Swashbuckle.